-Until recently, finding the genetic cause of ID was usually difficult, expensive and time-consuming.
-The majority of individuals with ID did not receive a diagnosis, and the cause of their lifelong impairments remained a mystery.
+Until recently, finding the genetic cause of neurodevelopmental disorders was usually difficult, expensive and time-consuming.
+The majority of individuals did not receive a diagnosis, and the cause of their lifelong differences remained a mystery.
 With technological advances and major health service investment, genetic diagnosis is becoming the norm.
 However, finding a genetic diagnosis leads to new questions:

-- What are the neurodevelopmental impairments associated with each rare cause of ID?
+- What are the neurodevelopmental differences associated with each rare genetic diagnosis?

-- How does each small genetic difference affect the brain leading to ID?
+- How does each small genetic difference affect brain development?

-- What can we learn about normal brain function and cognitive development by understanding ID caused by specific gene mutations?
+- What can we learn about brain function and cognitive development by understanding neurodevelopmental difficulties caused by specific gene variants?

 Our research focuses on genes known to directly influence synaptic function.
 We want to understand how alteration to key parameters of synaptic function, for example the timing of neurotransmitter release or trafficking of receptors at the post-synaptic density, constrain the emergence of cognitive abilities.
-Recent work has included characterisation of neurodevelopmental disorder caused by Synaptotagmin-1 mutation, and discovery of a link between ZDHHC9 mutation, epilepsy and language impairment.
+Recent work has included characterisation of neurodevelopmental disorder caused by Synaptotagmin-1 mutation, discovery of a link between ZDHHC9 mutation, epilepsy and language impairment, and investigating links between DDX3X variants and anxiety symptoms.
 A key question is whether genes converging on similar aspects of neuronal biology (gene functional networks) lead to overlapping clinical problems.
 If so, this could lead to network-specific management strategies.

 Project links: